awsdocs/iam-user-guide/doc_source/access_policies_manage-edit.md

 1. Do one of the following:
    + Choose the **Visual editor** tab to change your policy without understanding JSON syntax\.
 You can make changes to the service, actions, resources, or optional conditions for each permission block in your policy\.
 You can also import a policy to add additional permissions to the bottom of your policy\.
 When you are finished making changes, choose **Review policy** to continue\.
    + Choose the **JSON** tab to modify your policy by typing or pasting text in the JSON text box\.
 You can also import a policy to add additional permissions to the bottom of your policy\.
-When you are finished making changes, choose **Review policy** to continue\.
-[Policy Validator](access_policies_policy-validator.md) reports any syntax errors\.
+Resolve any security warnings, errors, or general warnings generated during [policy validation](access_policies_policy-validator.md), and then choose **Review policy**\.
 **Note**
 You can switch between the **Visual editor** and **JSON** tabs any time\.
 However, if you make changes or choose **Review policy** in the **Visual editor** tab, IAM might restructure your policy to optimize it for the visual editor\.
 For more information, see [Policy restructuring](troubleshoot_policies.md#troubleshoot_viseditor-restructure)\.